fiber-cloud/Fiber/README.md

 # Fiber
-Fiber is an orchestration software for minecraft server written in Kotlin.
+Fiber is an orchestration software for minecraft servers and is written in Kotlin.